CodeKingdomsTeam/rodash/docs/getting-started.md

 end, 1)
 ```

-Rodash dash.format and dash.pretty can be used to quickly print values that you need from Lua.
-Here, we can quickly get the length of the playerNames array, and then print the array:
+Rodash dash.format can be used to quickly print values that you need from Lua.
+Specifically, format can print variables using `{}` regardless of what type they are.
+Here, we can quickly get the length of the playerNames array, and then print the array with dash.pretty using the `#?` formatter:

 ```lua
 local dash = require(game.ReplicatedStorage.Rodash)